hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Ledger-Id/TSS-Ledger-Id.md

    roster.
 If there is a mismatch, a critical error is logged and the node shuts down.
 4. The platform copies the genesis state and starts gossiping with peers in a pre-genesis mode with the following
    behavior:
-    1. User transactions are not accepted from the app.
+    1. User transactions are not accepted from the app and events containing user transactions are ignored.
     2. A node in pre-genesis mode can only gossip with other peers in pre-genesis mode.
     3. If a pre-genesis node encounters a peer that is post-genesis, the pre-genesis node requests the address book and key material from the post-genesis node and restarts itself after successfully validating the key material.